catchSheep/PlanarRad/docs/source/introduction.md

 - Automatic spectral resampling for easy integration of data from multiple instruments
 - Ability to load in actual irradiance or radiance profiles for comparison to model outputs - i.e. model closure experiments
 - Easy reconfiguration of the directional discretization of radiance - no recompiling required
-- Nearly identical results to Hydrolight that can be verified on your own machine - [example report](files/Pr_hl_report.pdf)
+- Nearly identical results to HydroLight that can be verified on your own machine - [example report](files/Pr_hl_report.pdf)
 - A user-generated user manual.
 You are reading it!
 Please contribute!